Dr. Glen Davies, R. Psych.

 Dr. Sandy Dhani-Sall

 Dr. Sandy Dhani-Sall is registered with the BC Association of Clinical Counsellors and holds a PhD in general psychology with a focus in childhood attachment, Master’s in Counselling Psychology, Bachelor of Education and a Bachelor of Arts degree.
 At ABLE she provides evidence-based assessment and counseling for a variety of developmental, learning, behavioural, and emotional difficulties.
 She has worked within the school system for over 10 years both as a teacher and as a counsellor.
 In the school system her focus has been supporting children with anxiety, attention-deficit hyperactivity disorder, autism spectrum disorder, executive functioning difficulties and learning disorders while using methods such as Cognitive Behavioural Therapy, Attachment Theory, Play Therapy, and Sand Play Therapy.
 Further, she facilitated a Social Emotional Program for children from preschool to grade four; within this program she was able to teach children about mindfulness, conflict resolution, self-esteem and various social skills.
-She is in the process of registering with the College of Psychologists of BC and is currently supervised by Dr. Glen Davies.
+Dr. Dhani-Sall is nearly finished her required residency hours in order to apply for registration with the College of Psychologists of BC and is currently supervised by Dr. Glen Davies.

 Dr. Krista Johnston completed her PhD in Clinical Psychology with a Developmental Specialization at Simon Fraser University.
 She completed her residency at BC Children’s Hospital, where she also conducted her doctoral research examining a group-based treatment for children with autism and anxiety.
 She also completed a one-year psychology fellowship within the Division of Neurology where she provided specialized assessment and consultation services for young people diagnosed with epilepsy.
 In addition to being an associate at ABLE, Dr. Johnston continues to work part-time at BC Children’s Hospital within the Department of Psychology.